vladbatushkov/graphville-community/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Create a report to help us improve
-title: ''
+title: Name the bug somehow
 labels: bug
 assignees: ''